MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dnscmd.md

 ---
 title: dnscmd
-description: Reference topic for the dnscmd command, which is a command-line interface for managing DNS servers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference topic for dnscmd, which is a command-line interface for managing DNS servers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article